-From this protocol, one can build the circuit in IBM Qiskit that simulates this procedure, as shown in Fig.~\ref{teleport}.
-The algorithm is divided into five main steps, described as follows. \begin{itemize} \item[(I)] \textbf{Preparing the thermal vacuum states}.
-Since the usual teleport algorithm uses three qubits \cite{nielsen2002quantum}, the TFD's version needs six qubits in order to implement Bogoliobov's transformations.
-The first four qubits $\{q_0,q_1,q_2,q_3\}$ belongs to Alice, while the last two $\{q_4,q_5\}$ belongs to Bob.
-In addition, Alice's first two qubits $\{q_0,q_1\}$ corresponds to the representation of the non-thermal qubit $|0,\widetilde{0}\rangle$ in the doubled Hilbert space.
-In this step, Alice and Bob prepare their thermal vacuum state using the circuit shown in Fig. \ref{circuit}.
-Thus, the last four qubits correspond to two thermal vacuum states $|0(\beta)\rangle_{A}$ (qubits $q_2$ and $q_3$) and $|0(\beta)\rangle_{B}$ (qubits $q_4$ and $q_5$). \item[(II)] \textbf{Preparing the entanglement with the auxiliary thermal vacuum states}.
-The next step is to entangle Alice's auxiliary vacuum state $|0(\beta)\rangle_{A}$ with Bob's $|0(\beta)\rangle_{B}$, in the doubled Hilbert Space. \item[(III)] \textbf{Sending the non-thermal qubit}.
-Then Alice starts the process of sending the non-thermal state $|0,\widetilde{0}\rangle$ using his auxiliary thermal vacuum state $|0(\beta)\rangle_{A}$, which is now entangled with Bob's $|0(\beta)\rangle_{B}$. \item[(IV)] \textbf{Conditioned operations}.
+(IV) \textbf{Conditioned operations}.
 The following step would be for Alice to perform measurements on her qubits.
 Depending on the results, contact Bob through a classic channel to inform the corrections that Bob must apply in his state in order to finish the teleportation process, and he can retrieve the non-thermal qubit sent by Alice.
 This step can be performed through an operation conditioned to the result of Alice's measurements.
 However, IBM QE does not allow the implementation of this type of port conditioned to a classic channel \cite{Qiskit}.
-In this case, we can replace it with the CNOT and Z-Controlled gates.
-Thus, we were able to modify the original circuit without changing its main objective. \item[(IV)] \textbf{Measurement in Bob's vacuum state}.
-Finally, Bob measures his thermal vacuum state, retrieving the non-thermal qubit sent by Alice into his thermal reservoir as the thermal qubit $|0(\beta)\rangle$, Eq. \eqref{tlq}. \end{itemize}
+In this case, we can replace it with the \texttt{CNOT} and \texttt{Z-Controlled} gates.
+In this regard, Alice performs controlled gates on Bob's thermal vacuum state using her qubits as controls.
+Thus, we were able to modify the original circuit without changing its main objective.
+The following Box displays the code for this process:

+(V) \textbf{Measurement in Bob's vacuum state}.
+Finally, Bob measures his thermal vacuum state, retrieving the non-thermal qubit sent by Alice into his thermal reservoir as the thermal qubit $|0(\beta)\rangle$, Eq. \eqref{tlq}.
+The following Box exhibits the code for this step: